Impact Grants to Humanize the Way We Care

 B. Project Proposal [750 words or less]

 1. Dehumanizing Problem.
-Where in a patient’s journey do you see a need for more care, dignity, or connection?
+Where in the healthcare team experience do you see a need for improvement?
 Describe the issues that contribute to the problem.

 2. Approach.
 Describe your plan to develop and implement the project.
 Who will be engaged?
 How will you communicate about the project?
 Include an estimated timeline.